ocramz/ocramz.github.io/about.md

 ---

 ## Marco Zocca
-_Applied mathematician / Computer scientist_
+_Applied mathematician / Computer scientist / Founder_

 -------

-I try to bring the robustness and beauty of functional programming to the realm of scientific computing.
+At the intersection of machine learning, scientific computing and functional programming languages.

 The road is narrow, fraught with perils and seldom traveled, but the view is breathtaking.